Memory Unit

 Secondary Storage Devices

 CD-ROM stands for (Compact Disc Read Only Memory), and it is mainly used to mass produce audio CDs and computer games.
-Computer users can only read data and music from the discs, but they cannot burn their information onto the discs, from their personal computers.
+Computer users can only read data and music from the discs, but they cannot write their own information onto the discs.

-CD-R (Compact Disc Recordable) also known as WORM (Write Once Read Many) is a blank disc that users can put into a CD-ROM drive to burn or make a copy of their personal data, music, videos and information.
+CD-R (Compact Disc Recordable), also known as WORM (Write Once Read Many), is a blank disc that users can put into a CD-R drive to burn or make a copy of their personal data, music, videos, and information.
 CD-Recordable discs are designed for one-time recording only.

-DVD is very similar to a CD but it has a much larger capacity.
-A standard DVD can hold 4.7 GB of data.
-DVDs are of the same types as CDs along with different formats as explained about CDs.
+DVD is very similar to a CD but it has a much larger storage capacity.
+A standard single-layer DVD can hold 4.7 GB of data.
+DVDs come in various types, including DVD-ROM (read-only), DVD-R (recordable once), and DVD-RW (rewritable).

 Differences between Primary and Secondary Memory